lawzava/go-postal/README.md

 # go-postal

-Minimalistic library for keeping up to date with Postal (Zip) Code checks.
+Minimalistic library for keeping up to date with Postal (Zip) Code checks and US state finder/parser.

 ## Installation